wildjames/cal_phot/README.md

 -   Generate the reduction file
     -   `genred`
 -   Tweak the reduction file and optimise the settings
-    -   (black magic)
+    -   (((black magic)))
 -   Reduce the data!
     -   `reduce`

 This produces a `.log` file, containing the electron counts per aperture, per frame.
-However, this still needs to be calibrated, and DOESN'T contain any pointing info.
-So, we need to do a lookup for some actual apparent magnitudes.
+However, this still needs to be calibrated, and DOESN'T contain any pointing info!
+This seems almost absurd, but I didn't write it so... we need to do a lookup for some actual apparent magnitudes.

 ### 2. Make auxilliary files

-I find it easiest to start thinking about claibration here, and later on `cal_phot` is going to want to know your comparison star magnitude.
+I find it easiest to start thinking about claibration here, since you'll already be in the right directory.

 Create a new text file with the same name as your log file, and the extension `.coords`, i.e. I reduce a file and call it `star_data.log` with 2 comparison apertures, then create another file called `star_data.coords`.
-This file is going to contain the RA and Dec of our comparison stars, and the filter that we want the observations in.
+This file is going to contain the RA and Dec of our *comparison* stars (**there is no entry for the target!!**), and the filter that we want the observations in.
 This is the general format:

     [CCD1 filter] [CCD2 filter] [CCD3 filter] ...